outtalent-team/culture/our_people.md

 We love to analyze ourselves and understand ourselves better.
 This helps us understand other people better too.

-We always analyze and correct our thinking processes to minimize irrationalities or other mistakes.

 We love to think long-term, plan, and iterate on our plans.
 We love to set goals and design everything very intentionally.

 We aim not to overthink and use rigorous thinking to make decisions quickly.

+# 5. Critical Thinking

+We constantly analyze and correct our thinking processes to minimize irrationalities or other mistakes.
+We love writing, using tables, diagrams and other tools to think more clearly and more precisely.

-# 5. Kindness
+# 6. Kindness

 We love being humans and we love humans in general.
 We accept human imperfections.